 Like many of its neighboring islands, St. Lucia’s tropical setting makes it ideal for growing a variety of fruits and agricultural commodities.
 It became a major grower and exporter of bananas during the mid-20th century.
 Large-scale, multi-national corporations like a Dole Food Co., Chiquita Brands International, or the United Fruit Company owned and operated large banana plantations throughout the Carribbean.

 In St. Lucia, Geest, an international fruit importer, was responsible for the island’s banana production.
-The business success of these companies meant both the politics and economies of the local communities in which they worked were beholden to the production of bananas.
-The companies forced out other competing industries, and although these companies were generating substantial wealth, many companies chose to reinvest gains into the company instead of in the local communities.
+The business success of these companies meant both the politics and economies of the local communities were beholden to the production of bananas.
+The companies forced out other competing industries, and although these companies were generating substantial wealth, many companies chose to reinvest gains into the company instead of in the communities that supported their business.

 When geopolitical trends began to change nearly 40 years later, however, the fruit companies were forced to loosen their control on the islands.
 The number of banana plantations decreased in number, but they left behind tracts of land wasted from the process of mass-producing bananas.
-After so many years of dominating the local economy, the banana companies had left few people able to afford purchasing the land, as well.
-Many chose to live in towns like Anse La Raye and now have little to no space for gardening or vegetable cultivation—meaning that, though they live in a tropical setting conducive to self-sufficient food
+After so many years of dominating the local economy, when the banana companies left the island, very few of the local people were able to afford the available land for family homes or commercial growing.